 Under § 430(f), the plan sponsor of a defined benefit plan that is subject to § 430 may elect to maintain a prefunding balance and a funding standard carryover balance, representing the cumulative total of contributions in excess of the minimum required contribution.
 Subject to certain conditions, all or a portion of the prefunding balance or funding standard carryover balance may be used, at the plan sponsor's election, to offset the minimum required contribution for a plan year.
-Under § 430(f)(6)(B)(i), a plan sponsor that makes contributions in excess of the minimum required contribution for a plan year may elect to add that excess (adjusted with interest using the effective interest rate for that plan year in accordance with § 430(f)(6)(B)(ii)) to the plan's prefunding balance or the funding standard carryover balance as provided in § 430(f)(5).
+Under § 430(f)(6)(B)(i), a plan sponsor that makes contributions in excess of the minimum required contribution for a plan year may elect to add that excess (adjusted with interest using the effective interest rate for that plan year in accordance with § 430(f)(6)(B)(ii)) to the plan's prefunding balance.
+A plan sponsor may also elect to reduce the plan's prefunding balance or the funding standard carryover balance as provided in § 430(f)(5).